 9. Which NGO profile is each tool suited to?

 Your organization is an NGO, a CSO or an international solidarity organization — small, medium or large — funded primarily by European institutional donors.
-You manage several grants simultaneously with strict compliance requirements and specific reporting formats.
-You coordinate headquarters-field operations without having the resources for a six-month ERP deployment.
-You're looking for a tool that's operational quickly, manageable by non-technical teams, with donor compliance integrated from day one.
+You want to eliminate ineligibles at the source, deliver flawless donor reports, build a trusted relationship that opens the door to future grants.
+You're looking for a tool that's operational quickly, manageable by non-technical teams, with donor compliance integrated from day one — without the prohibitively expensive cost of an enterprise ERP.
+That's exactly what Abvius does.

 The fundamental question